 Conversation with Victoria Stanford on Friday evening, 11/1/2019.

-Misconceptions about the Intercom Project:

-- Rauland is proprietary software and cannot be integrated.
-Perla has repeated told her and Frank Girardi that we are only allowing Rauland to be installed and this is (in her mind- against the law). - Rauland and Dukane were part of the RFP - 今 John Alban, Martin Bennett, and Diane Shapiro were on the Evaluation Committee - We are integrating with Dukane at This is proof we can integrate.
-Radiand is placing an overlay onto the existing Dukane intercom system and connecting to the new building which has Radiand call buttons. - Both Dukane and Rauland are listed as acceptable manufacturers in the Intercom Specification published 8/27/2019. - We prefer to install a new Rauland headend to connect to the district server because the school will have only 1 console for all calls.
-When an overlay is used, Normal announcements are made with the Dukane console and Emergency announcements are made with the Rauland console. - 2.
-We are spending too much money on the installation of the Rauland intercoms - This rumor has made it to Jeff Moquin and the Cabinet. - Rauland was the lower in both Labor and Material than Dukane in their REP bid - 3.
-Rauland does not want to admit that they are Mass Communication. - Rauland can be either an intercom system or enhanced to be a full fledged Mass Communication system.
-They offer message boards and strobes meet Mass Communication requirements. - Rauland simply points out that no other district in Florida follows NEPA guidelines for their intercom systems. - o Victoria stated that the decision is up the AHJ and she has to live with her decision. - 4.
-Perla M. Tarrau Ayala keeps perpetuating the lie that only Rauland equipment can be installed. - \odot As mentioned earlier, the intercom specification lists both Rauland and Dukane - o proves that Rauland integrates with Dukane - 5.
-Delta due to Fire Chief - Feb 8/9/2019 Dr. MaryAnn May, fire Chief, during the initial part of the Intercom project declared that the intercom system is not "Life Safety" and it is not "Mass Communication." - 9/8/2019 Victoria Stanford, task assigned Fire Chief, feels that the Intercom system is "Mass Communication" - BCPS bid for an IP based intercom system based on Safe Haven recommendations - Therefore, the IT team and Rauland went forward with Safe Haven recommendation and Dr. May's declaration that it is not Mass Communication. - The building department and PPO always wanted bard-wire (conduit) from the remote speakers to the headend.
-Dr. May did not support their position. - © Dr. May resigned 8/9/2019 - 9/8/2019 1st email from Victoria Stanford announcing she was tasked to fill-in for Dr May - Victoria Stanford, task assigned Fire Chief, feel that the Intercom system is "Mass Communication"
+Misconceptions about the Intercom Project: 1.
+Rauland is proprietary software and cannot be integrated.
+Perla has repeated told her and Frank Girardi that we are only allowing Rauland to be installed and this is (in her mind- against o Rauland and Dukane were part of the RFP .
+O John Alban, Martin Bennett, and Diane Shapiro were on the Evaluation Committee We are integrating with Dukane at This is proof we can integrate.
+Rauland-is placing an overlay onto the existing Dukane intercom system and connecting to the new building which has Rauland call buttons. o Both Dukane and Rauland are listed as acceptable manufacturers in the Intercom Specification published 8/27/2019.
+We prefer to install a new Rauland headend to connect to the district server because the school will have only 1 console for all calls.
+When an overlay is used, Normal announcements are made with the Dukane console and Emergency announcements are made with the Rauland console.
+2. We are spending too much money on the installation of the Rauland intercoms. o This rumor has made it to Jeff Moquin and the Cabinet. o Rauland was the lower in both Labor and Material than Dukane in their RFP bid.
+3. Rauland does not want to admit that they are Mass Communication. o Rauland can be either an intercom system or enhanced to be a full-fledged Mass Communication system.
+They offer message boards and strobes meet Mass Communication requirements.
+Rauland simply points out that no other district in Florida follows NFPA guidelines for their intercom systems.
+Victoria stated that the decision is up the AHJ and she has to live with her decision.
+4. Perla M. Tarrau-Ayala keeps perpetuating the lie that only Rauland equipment can be installed. o As mentioned earlier, the intercom specification lists both Rauland and Dukane proves that Rauland integrates with Dukane 5.
+Delta due to Fire Chief: o Feb - 8/9/2019 Dr. MaryAnn May, Fire Chief, during the initial part of the Intercom project declared that the intercom system is not "Life Safety" and it is not "Mass Communication." o 9/8/2019 Victoria Stanford, task assigned Fire Chief, feels that the Intercom system is "Mass Communication" o BCPS bid for an IP based intercom system based on Safe Haven recommendations o Therefore, the IT team and Rauland went forward with Safe Haven recommendation and Dr. May's declaration that it is not Mass Communication.

+o Dr. May resigned 8/9/2019